NREL/HPC/docs/Documentation/Resource_Management_System/index.md

 An [NREL HPC account](https://www.nrel.gov/hpc/user-accounts.html) is required to access Lex.
 To log in to Lex, open a web browser to [https://hpcprojects.nrel.gov](https://hpcprojects.nrel.gov/login/?next=/).
 Log in with your NREL HPC username and password.
 An OTP token is not required to authenticate.

+## Requesting an Allocation

+The system resource allocation request form is available on Lex.
+For further information on allocations and how to request one, please visit the [Resource Allocations page.](https://www.nrel.gov/hpc/resource-allocation-requests.html)

 ## Managing Users

 The allocation PI, Project Lead, and Alternate Project Lead can use Lex to manage the allocation entitlement list.